Anyscale operator for Kubernetes

 - A GCS bucket for system and artifact storage.

-- All Pods created by Anyscale must have direct access to this storage bucket.
+- The Anyscale operator and all Pods created by the operator must have direct access to this storage bucket.

 - A service account for the Anyscale operator, for the purposes of verifying the operator identity.